JCBrouwer/maua/README.md

 Note that using NeuralStyle without specifying a model_file will download the respective model to your modelzoo.

+Normalizing gradients is not yet fully functioning, this feature should be left False for the time being.

 ## Roadmap

 Below is a list of planned features and improvements for v1.0: